igordanchenko/react-photo-album/docs/documentation.md

           <li>`minPhotos` - minimum number of photos per row</li>
           <li>`maxPhotos` - maximum number of photos per row</li>
           <li>
-            `singleRowMaxHeight` - maximum row height when there is not enough photos to fill more than one row
+            `singleRowMaxHeight` - maximum row height when there are not enough photos to fill more than one row
           </li>
         </ul>